2018-19 Renewal of Financial Aid

 Amherst Application for Renewal of Financial Aid

-Effective 2014-2015, you will complete and submit the Amherst Application for Renewal of Financial Aid on-line.
-Please proceed to amherst.edu/go/netpartner, and go to the Apply On-Line tab to complete the renewal application.
+Complete and submit the Amherst Application for Renewal of Financial Aid on-line.
+Please proceed to amherst.edu/go/netpartner, and from the menu and select Apply On-Line to complete the renewal application.
 The same form is used by first-time applicants who will be in the upper three classes who are not currently receiving financial aid.

-Federal PIN Number.
-You and, if you are dependent, one of your parents may use federal PIN numbers to sign the FAFSA electronically.
-Each person should have a separate PIN number.
-You may apply for a federal PIN number at www.pin.ed.gov.
-You may also use your PIN number to access federal financial aid records, to make revisions or corrections to the FAFSA, and to view and sign loan records if you borrow a federal student loan.
+You and, if you are dependent, one of your parents may use FSA ID to sign the FAFSA electronically.
+Each person must have a separate FSA ID.
+You may create a FSA ID at www.pin.ed.gov.
+You may also use your FSA ID to access federal financial aid records, to make revisions or corrections to the FAFSA, and to view and sign loan records if you borrow a federal student loan.